Ultrastrong coupling in a scalable design for circuit QED with superconducting flux qubits: Ultrastrong qubit-resonator coupling

-Figure \ref{fig4}(a) shows the schematic diagram of a scalable design for the circuit QED with current-biased flux qubits, where dc-SQUIDs are inserted between the qubit and the ground plane for switching the qubit-resonator coupling. $\Phi_{{\rm x}i}$ and $\Phi_{{\rm s}i}$ are the external and switching flux for $i$-th qubit, respectively.
-Usually superconducting qubits are coupled with the resonator by the voltage mode or the mutual inductance.
-The current-biased flux qubit, however, is coupled with the resonator through the current flowing across the capacitance between the qubit and the resonator.
-Hence, if we switch off the bias current by piercing a half-flux quantum into the dc-SQUID loop, the qubit and the resonator are decoupled from each other.
+If there are N qubits in the circuit, we can perform similar calculations numerically.
+For N qubits we need (N+1)th harmonic mode in the resonator, and thus $\omega_r$ has larger value for more number of qubits [Fig. \ref{fig5}(b)].
+Higher modes have a shorter wave length, and thus larger amount of ac current flows from the capacitance line of width $w$ to the qubit.
+Indeed, the current jump $\delta$ becomes larger for more number of qubits [Fig. \ref{fig5}(a)].
+As a result, the coupling $g$ in Eq. (\ref{g2}) increases along with the number of qubits $N$ [Fig. \ref{fig5}(c)].
+Actually we have calculated the maximum coupling strength for $N=1,3,5,7,9$ and found that the increasing rate slightly decreases.
+In the present scheme the dc-SQUIDs switch on just two qubits for qubit-qubit interaction, keeping other qubits switched off.
+Since only two qubits are coupled in the design, the collected decoherence rate will be not so much different from that of independent qubit.

-In Fig. \ref{fig4}(b) we show the current profiles in the resonator for 9 qubits.
-In this case we use the 10th harmonic mode of the resonator.
-Similarly to the single qubit case of Fig. \ref{fig2}(a) the current gap increases at the qubit sites along with $w/w_0$ and $d_0/d$.
-However, the coupling strength is different from that of the single qubit case.
+There are some disadvantages in our scheme.
+Actually, we use a higher resonator mode in the design containing many qubits as shown in Fig. \ref{scale}.
+However, it is known that the higher modes of the resonator have low quality factor which is proportional to 1/N for N-th mode \cite{Goppl}.
+In the present study we consider only one mode, namely (N+1)-th mode for N qubits in one resonator.
+In order to be more accurate one should consider the multi mode effect.
+This effect is manifest, for example, in the studies of relaxation process of circuit-QED scheme by the Purcell effect \cite{Houck} and of multi mode mediated qubit-qubit coupling \cite{Filipp,McKay}.
+A fuller treatment of the multi mode effect may be deferred to a future study.

-If there are N qubits in the circuit, we need (N+1)th harmonic mode in the resonator.
-For large $N$ we use higher resonator mode, and thus $\omega_r$ has larger value in Fig. \ref{fig5}(b).
-The higher mode has a shorter wave length, and thus larger amount of bias current flows from the capacitance line of width $w$ to the qubit.
-As a result, the current gap $\delta$ becomes larger for many qubits [Fig. \ref{fig5}(a)].
-Since both $\omega_r$ and $\delta$ have large values for many qubits in the circuit, the coupling $g$ in Eq. (\ref{g2}) increases along with the number of qubits $N$ [Fig. \ref{fig5}(c)].
-Note that though the high frequency of resonator field might be technically challenging, the resonator frequency can be minimized, if we increase $w/w_0$ or $d_0/d$ [Fig. \ref{fig5}(b)].
+In our scheme the flux qubit is coupled with the transmission line resonator through a capacitance.
+The structure of present current-biased flux qubit coupled with the ac current of resonator is very similar to the usual current-biased dc-SQUID qubit (phase qubit) \cite{Simmonds}.
+The only difference is the number of Josephson junctions in the qubit loop, that is, the present qubit has three Josephson junctions and the phase qubit one or two junctions.
+In the present scheme the capacitance is introduced in order to couple the qubit with external current, and thus the main decoherence may come from the dephasing due to the noise of current flowing through the capacitance.